Aran Sweaters: Myths, Legends, and Facts About Irish Knitwear

 Today, many of these sweaters are machine-made, but the handmade Aran sweaters can still be purchased, although they cost considerably more.
 Machine-made sweaters are noticeably different as they are often made from finer wool and have significantly less complex patterns.
 This is because machines cannot reproduce many of the intricate stitches that are seen in Aran sweaters knitted by hand.

 There are many legends surrounding the cable-knit pattern of the Aran sweaters.
 Many of the patterns have a meaning based on Irish tradition, such as the honeycomb pattern which is said to be a symbol of a bee who is a hard worker.

 Another traditional meaning that is incorporated into the sweater design is the cable design as fishermen work with ropes.
 This is said to be a wish of safety for the hard-working fisherman.
-Knit sweaters with a diamond design is said to bring wealth as it is a symbol of the basket of a fisherman.
+Knit sweaters with a diamond design are said to bring wealth as this is a symbol of the basket of a fisherman.

 The Origin of Aran Knitwear